luizbgomide/EclipsePhase2e-ptbr/src.clean_html/SUPP/02-CO/01/19-character-creation-example.md

 ## Steps: 12.
 13. 14.

-The **12.0 Post-Fall Event** is a d100 roll of 47, and this one feels a little surprising for this character: **“You have difficulty coming to grips with regular resleeving.
+The **Post-Fall Event** is a d100 roll of 47, and this one feels a little surprising for this character: **“You have difficulty coming to grips with regular resleeving.
 Gain the Identity Crisis trait”**.
 The scum are normally very into resleeving, but that doesn’t work for everybody.
 This event also requires rolling for a new morph.
 Adam says goodbye to the Bruiser, rolls again on the Random Morph tables, and this time gets a **Sylph**.

 Moving to **Step 13: Campaign Events** Adam decides to roll on the Crime Event table — even though this campaign is going to veer towards Firewall, it feels more likely that this scum journalist has had some criminal run-ins.
 A d100 roll on that table comes up 71: **“For a while at least, you go full Robin Hood with your crime, taking from the rich and giving to the poor. +10 @-rep.”** So it sounds like this journalist may have sometimes gotten their hands dirty.
 The rep bonus gets jotted down.

-And the final random event, **14.0 Story Event**, is an 81 on the d100 table: **“You lose yourself in the hedonism of a scum warm for several months.”** This is a near-perfect event to help get this character into a campaign!
+And the final random event, **Story Event**, is an 81 on the d100 table: **“You lose yourself in the hedonism of a scum warm for several months.”** This is a near-perfect event to help get this character into a campaign!

 <!-- CLEANED /blockquote -->